rmit-teamPi/projectpi_documentation/ProjectLogs/Zach.rst

 .. note::

-    **Note from Alyssa:** As you can see, Zach created this empty template and never filled it in.
+    **Note:** As you can see, Zach created this empty template and never filled it in.

 Week 1